jenineharris/foundation-biostat-2020/README.md

 BEFORE CLASS:

-* Have Chapter 7 exercises ready to discuss/share
+* Complete Chapter 7 exercises
 * Read Harris Chapter 8
 * Watch Chapter 8 videos (as needed)
-* Read Criado-Perez Chapter 13 (optional/recommended)
+* Read Criado-Perez Chapters 11 & 12 (optional/recommended)
 * Work on Statistics in the Wild (optional/recommended)

 **Alternate readings if no access to Harris:**